bahrus/trans-render/README.md

 <img src="https://badgen.net/bundlephobia/minzip/trans-render">

+**NB**:  This library is undergoing a face lift.
+To see the old functionality that this new code is leading up to, go [here](README_OLD.md)

-*trans-render* provides a methodical way of instantiating a template.
+*trans-render* (TR) provides a methodical way of instantiating a template.
 It draws inspiration from the (least) popular features of XSLT.
-Like XSLT, tr performs transforms on elements by matching tests on elements.
-Whereas XSLT uses XPath for its tests, tr uses css path tests via the element.matches() and element.querySelectorAll() methods.
+Like XSLT, TR performs transforms on elements by matching tests on elements.
+Whereas XSLT uses XPath for its tests, TR uses css path tests via the element.matches() and element.querySelectorAll() methods.
 Unlike XSLT, though, the transform is defined with JavaScript, adhering to JSON-like declarative constraints as much as possible.

 It's designed to provide an alternative to the proposed [Template Instantiation proposal](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md), with the idea being that it could continue to supplement what that proposal provides if/when it lands in browsers.

 XSLT can take pure XML with no formatting instructions as its input.
 Generally speaking, the XML that XSLT acts on isn't a bunch of semantically  meaningless div tags, but rather a nice semantic document, whose intrinsic structure is enough to go on, in order to formulate a "transform" that doesn't feel like a hack.

+There is a growing (🎉) list of semantically meaningful native-born DOM Elements which developers can and should utilize, including dialog, datalist, details/summary, popup (🤞) etc. which can certainly help reduce divitis.

-Likewise, with the advent of custom elements, the template markup will tend to be much more semantic, like XML. trans-render's usefulness grows as a result of the increasingly semantic nature of the template markup, because often the markup semantics provide enough clues on how to fill in the needed "potholes," like textContent and property setting, without the need for custom markup, like binding attributes.
+But even more dramatically, with the advent of imported, naturalized custom elements, the ratio between semantically meaningful tag names and divs/spans in the template markup will tend to be much far more dramatic, looking far more like XML of yore. trans-render's usefulness grows as a result of the increasingly semantic nature of the template markup, because often the markup semantics provide enough clues on how to fill in the needed "potholes," like textContent and property setting, without the need for custom markup, like binding attributes.
 But trans-render is completely extensible, so it can certainly accommodate custom binding attributes by using additional, optional helper libraries.

 This can leave the template markup quite pristine, but it does mean that the separation between the template and the binding instructions will tend to require looking in two places, rather than one.
 And if the template document structure changes, separate adjustments may be needed to keep the binding rules in sync.
 Much like how separate style rules often need adjusting when the document structure changes.